peterhinch/micropython-font-to-py/DRIVERS.md

 A character occupies a space where (0, 0) represents the coordinates of the top left hand corner of the bitmap.
 It comprises a set of pixels where increasing x values represent locations to the right of the origin and increasing y values represent downward positions.
-Mapping is the process whereby this two dimensional array of bits is transformed into a linear sequence of bytes.
+Mapping defines the relationship between this abstract two dimensional array of bits and the physical linear sequence of bytes.

 Vertical mapping means that the LSB of first byte is pixel (0,0), MSB of first byte is (0, 7).
 The second byte (assuming the height is greater than 8 pixels)